swaywm/wlroots/docs/env_vars.md

   mode setting
 * *WLR_DRM_NO_MODIFIERS*: set to 1 to always allocate planes without modifiers, this can fix certain modeset failures because of bandwidth restrictions.

+## fbdev backend

+* *WLR_FBDEV_DEVICES*: specifies the framebuffer devices (as colon separated list) instead of auto probing them.
+The first existing device in this list is considered the primary framebuffer device.

 ## Headless backend